aws-samples/mainframe-data-utilities/README.md

 ## Limitations

 1. File layouts defined inside Cobol programs are not supported.
-2. Packing statement is ignored when defined before the PIC clause.
-3. The file's logical record length is the sum of all field sizes.
+2. The file's logical record length is the sum of all field sizes.
 This means that in some cases the calculation may result in a size that is smaller than the physical file definition.
 4. The `REDEFINES` statement for **data items**, it's only supported for **group items**.

 ## Download